 - After birth sitz bath – Recovery from childbirth can be difficult (especially if you struggle with a sick baby or postpartum depression).
-This herbal remedy can be included in a bath or added to a Peri Bottle or cooling pad to soothe soreness.
+Add this herbal remedy to a bath or Peri Bottle to soothe soreness.

 Some herbalists who still recommend internal use of comfrey (under specific guidelines) will use comfrey tea for digestive issues, respiratory issues, and urinary issues.
 I would not personally use it internally and recommend further research and checking with your doctor before you do.

 Is Comfrey Safe?